Acer Aspire 4820TGAcer Laptop

 Step 5

 The wireless card is located near the RAM module.
-You have to unscrew one screw and remove the cables of the two antennas.
+To access it, you have to unscrew one screw and remove the two antennas.

 Step 6